wavefrontHQ/docs/pages/doc/wavefront_introduction.md

 ## What's the Architecture?

-Wavefront has these main components:
-* The **Wavefront service** runs the metrics collection engine.
+The Wavefront Service runs the metrics collection engine.
+The service runs in the cloud and accepts data from the Wavefront proxy or through direct ingestion.

-* The **Wavefront proxy** forwards data to the Wavefront service in a secure, fast, and reliable way.
-  - A **collector agent** such as Telegraf can send data to the proxy or
-  - You can send your metrics directly to the proxy -- as long as the data is in one of the supported data formats.
+* If you have a custom application, you can send your metrics to the proxy or directly to the service  -- as long as the data is in one of the supported data formats.
    For example, if your environment already includes a metrics collection infrastructure, you can do some pre-processing on the data and send them to the proxy.
+* With cloud services, Wavefront pulls the data from your cloud provider (after minimal setup).
+We support all major cloud providers.
+* If you're interested in on-prem telemetry you have several options:
+  - Send data from your application code to the proxy using a **metrics library**.
+This works well both for metrics and for traces and spans.
+  - Set up a **collector** agent such as Telegraf, collects data from you host or infrastructure and sends those data to the proxy.
   - The proxy can also ingest metrics from your log files.
 See [Log Data Metrics Integration](integrations_log_data.html)

 ![Wavefront architecture](images/wavefront_architecture.svg)